hauketoenjes/responsive_grid_list/README.md

 - [x] Tests
 - [ ] Optional delta in which the width of the children can vary instead of setting the just the minimum width
 - [ ] Option to constrain the height of the items to a fixed value
   - Probably better to use the Flutter `GridView` instead.
-It offers `aspectRation`.
+It offers `aspectRatio`.